nimblehq/elixir-templates/README.md

 ## Installation

-*Note:* NimbleTemplate only works on a _new_ Phoenix/Mix project, applying it to an existing Phoenix/Mix project might not work as expected.
+*Note:* NimbleTemplate only works on a _new_ Phoenix/Mix project, applying it to an existing one might not work as expected.

 Step 1: Generate a new project